ellakoa/postcard-poem/content/posts/dew-pond.md

 ---
 title: Dew Pond
-description: What a lovely name ‘Dew Pond’ we found this dew pond by accident after we had left the track to take shelter under an old crab apple tree.
+description: What a lovely name ‘Dew Pond’ we found this Dew Pond by accident after we had left the track to take shelter under an old crab apple tree.
 We weren't the only ones to seek shelter as we were soon joined by several New Forest ponies, who seemed a bit disgruntled to find us there and eyed us rather suspiciously from under their long lashes.
 As the heavens opened we all stubbornly stayed put.
-The shower soon moved on and as the ponies went one way we decided to go the other and there we found it, a delightful dew pond on top of a hill.
+The shower soon moved on and as the ponies went one way we decided to go the other and there we found it, a delightful Dew Pond on top of a hill.
 collection: New Forest
 aspect: landscape